jejacks0n/mercury/README.md

 <script src="regions/html.min.js" type="text/javascript"></script>
 ```

+Check that the files are loading.

-Once you have the files loading, you can start to edit the configuration.
-The configuration is at the top of the file -- you can [read more about the configuration options here](https://github.com/jejacks0n/mercury/blob/mercury2/lib/javascripts/mercury/config.coffee).
-Once you've configured Mercury2 how you like you can initialize it.
+The configuration is a good place to start.
+The configuration is at the top of the main `mercury.js` or `mercury.min.js` file -- you can [read more about the configuration options here](https://github.com/jejacks0n/mercury/blob/mercury2/lib/javascripts/mercury/config.coffee).

 ### Initializing

-You can initialize Mercury2 after the DOM is ready, or at the bottom of the document.
+You can initialize Mercury2 any time after the DOM is ready.
+You can use the jQuery dom loaded callback, or initialize it at the bottom of the document.
 Either way works.

 ```javascript
 jQuery(function() {